Huayco: What It Is And How It Is Caused

 Before looking at the different mechanisms at work in the formation of this event, though, one first needs a concise formal definition of what precisely a huayco is:

 The term, Huayco, refers to the flash flooding and accompanying mudslides that occur in the Peruvian region of South America resulting from heavy torrential rains.
 It originates high in Peru's mountainous regions and is closely related to the weather produced by the El Niño phenomenon.

 The weather may be the impetus that sets the process in motion but cannot act on its own.
-The moist, soft soil covering the ground surface, combined by the gravitational force of the steep mountain slopes, largely contributes to the development of a huayco.
+The moist, soft soil covering the ground surface, combined with the gravitational force of the steep mountain slopes, largely contributes to the development of a huayco.

 In the next section, we will briefly look at the meaning of the term "huayco" and its origins before continuing to explore the formation of this occurrence.